Morpho-kinematic properties of Wolf-Rayet planetary nebulae: Morpho-kinematic modeling

-The \textit{HST} observation of Hb\,4 in Figure~\ref{wc1:figures:hst} indicates that the main shell has a deformed ring-like structure probably due to the interaction with the ISM.
-Moreover, The \textit{HST} observation shows that the point-symmetric knots or filaments are not vertically aligned, which again hints at the ISM interaction.
-Accordingly, we used a \textsc{shape} model that consists of an equatorial dense torus and two point-symmetric knots.
-The P--V diagrams imply the expansion velocity of the shell reaching $v_{\rm exp}=60\pm 20$\,km\,s$^{-1}$ at the inclination of $40^{\circ}$ found by the morpho-kinematic model, while the mean HWHM expansion velocity of $v_{\rm HWHM}= 23 \pm 1$ \,km\,s$^{-1}$ is estimated from the line profiles integrated over an aperture covering the main shell.
-The deprojected velocity of the bipolar collimated outflows are found to be in the range of $v_{\rm out}=\pm 15$--$170$ \,km\,s$^{-1}$ at $i=40^{\circ}\pm 3^{\circ}$.
-The P--V diagrams disclose the deceleration of the point-symmetric knots, which were also recently identified by \citet{Derlopa2019}.
-This deceleration is not a typical Hubble-type flow \citep{Steffen2009} of PNe linearly increasing with distance.
-This kind of decelerating bow shocks has been found in a Herbig-Haro (HH) object HH34 \citep{Devine1997} and a post-AGB water-fountain star IRAS\,18113--2503 \citep{Orosz2019}, which could be due to shock collisions and interactions with ambient media.
-Point-symmetric knots and LISs in other PNe also demonstrate some signs of shock excitation \citep{Akras2016a} and molecular H$_{2}$ emission \citep{Akras2017,Akras2020} because of the interaction with the ISM or their exterior nebula halos.
-To model decelerating shock fronts of the bipolar collimated outflows, we employed two semi-ellipsoids whose velocities linearly decrease with distance from the nebular center, while their rears still have a Hubble-type homologous flow.
-This allowed us to reproduce velocity channel maps.
-The velocity dispersion maps also depict higher values at the locations of these knots, which again imply shock collisions with the surrounding medium.
+The \textit{HST} observation of Hb\,4 on a linear scale in Figure~\ref{wc1:model:shape} shows that the main shell has a deformed ring-like structure, probably owing to the interaction with the ISM.
+Moreover, the \textit{HST} observation shows that the point-symmetric knots or filaments are not vertically aligned, which again hints at the ISM interaction.
+Our IFU observations on a logarithmic scale indicate that the ring-shaped dense shell is also surrounded by a tenuous exterior halo.
+Accordingly, we used a \textsc{shape} model that consisted of an equatorial dense torus, a tenuous oblate spheroid, and two sets of four point-symmetric knots to reproduce the [N~{\sc ii}] observations.
+Recently, \citet{Derlopa2019} reconstructed the point-symmetric structures of Hb\,4 using a string of four knots for each of them.
+Our P--V diagrams imply that the expansion velocity of the dense shell reaches $80\pm 20$\,km\,s$^{-1}$ at the inclination of $40^{\circ}$ found by the morpho-kinematic model, while the mass-weighted average HWHM expansion velocity of $v_{\rm HWHM}= 23 \pm 1$ \,km\,s$^{-1}$ is estimated from the line profiles integrated over an aperture covering the main shell.
+The deprojected velocities of the bipolar collimated outflows are found to be in the range of $v_{\rm out}= 30$--$160$ \,km\,s$^{-1}$ at $i=40^{\circ}\pm 3^{\circ}$.
+To match better the H$\alpha$ P--V arrays, we also include a thin oblate ellipsoid around the dense toroidal shell, but it is deactivated in the [N~{\sc ii}] model.